elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - a new alert `FluentdAvailableSpaceBuffer`, notifies when the fluentd buffer is filling up
 - Option to enable `allowSnippetAnnotations` from the configs
 - the possibility to enable falco in the service cluster
+- Add external database as option for harbor

 ### Removed